pfiadeiro/DP-200-201/Azure Databricks.md

 Tungsten prevents the need for expensive serialization and de-serialization of objects in order to get data from one JVM to another.

 UnsafeRow is the in-memory storage format for Spark SQL, DataFrames & Datasets.
 Advantages include compactness and efficiency (Spark can operatate directly out of Tungsten).

+### Delta Lake

+Delta Lake is a file format that can help build a data lake comprised of one or many tables in Delta Lake format.
+Delta Lake integrates tightly with Apache Spark, and uses an open format that is based on Parquet.
+Because it is an open-source format, Delta Lake is also supported by other data platforms, including Azure Synapse Analytics.

+It is an open-source storage layer that brings ACID transactions to Apache Spark and big data workloads.

+We can read and write data that's stored in Delta Lake by using Apache Spark SQL batch and streaming APIs.
+It provides the following functionalities:

+- **ACID Transactions**: Data lakes typically have multiple data pipelines reading and writing data concurrently, and data engineers have to go through a tedious process to ensure data integrity, due to the lack of transactions.
+Delta Lake brings ACID transactions to data lakes.
+It provides serializability, the strongest level of isolation level.
+- **Scalable Metadata Handling**: In big data, even the metadata itself can be "big data".
+Delta Lake treats metadata just like data, leveraging Spark's distributed processing power to handle all its metadata.
+As a result, Delta Lake can handle petabyte-scale tables with billions of partitions and files at ease.
+- **Time Travel (data versioning)**: Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
+- **Open Format**: All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.
+- **Unified Batch and Streaming Source and Sink**: A table in Delta Lake is both a batch table, as well as a streaming source and sink.
+Streaming data ingest, batch historic backfill, and interactive queries all just work out of the box.
+**Schema Enforcement**: Delta Lake provides the ability to specify your schema and enforce it.
+This helps ensure that the data types are correct and required columns are present, preventing bad **data from causing data corruption.
+- **Schema Evolution**:Big data is continuously changing.
+Delta Lake enables you to make changes to a table schema that can be applied automatically, without the need for cumbersome DDL.
+- **100% Compatible with Apache Spark API**: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine.

+Some additional features and optimizations:

+- **Optimize** - performs file compaction, small files are compacted together into new larger files up to 1GB.
+This helps dealing with the small file problem.
+- **Data skipping** - performance optimization that aims at speeindg up queries that contain filters.
+- **ZOrdering** - technique to colocate related information in the same set of files.
+Maps multidimensional data to one dimension while preserving locality of data points.
+- **Vacuum** - allows the clean up of invalid files to save on storage costs.
+Invalid files are small files compacted into a larger file with the *Optimize* command.